TatianaJin/csci5570/README.md

 * Check the lib folder for the abstraction of data loaders and labeled sample
 * Implement the data loaders and parsers.
 Understanding the producer-consumer paradigm may help

+## Tutorial 7
+* Check the tests for the three consistency models and understand the expected behaviors
+* Check the pending buffer and progress tracker interface
+* Implement ASP, BSP, and SSP models

 ### Some tools:
 * [glog](http://rpg.ifi.uzh.ch/docs/glog.html).
 You may use `GLOG_logtostderr=1 ./HuskyUnitTest` to print the `LOG(INFO)` information to the console.
 * [gtest](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md).